How to Enable and Configure the SCWS PHP Module in ServBay

 /Applications/ServBay/www

 .
-By default, ServBay sets up aservbay.demo
+By default, ServBay links the domainservbay.demo

-domain pointing to this directory. - Visit
+to this directory. - In your browser, visit

 https://servbay.demo/scws-test/phpinfo.php